 A land trust is not an entity like an LLC, so it does not file with the state, nor does it have a tax ID number.
 The trust is disregarded for income tax purposes, so the beneficiary reports the income and expenses on his return.
 The beneficiary can be an LLC or corporation for additional liability protection.

-$495 per trust, we will create the land trust agreement and prepare the deed to change ownership of your property to the trust.
+Starting at just $495 per trust, we will create the land trust agreement and prepare the deed to change ownership of your property to the trust.

 I Already Own the Property in an LLC – Why Do I Need a Land Trust?
 LLCs are public record, so it is easy for people to look up the information on the LLC.
 The land trust agreement is not recorded, so nobody knows the identity of the beneficiary.